 Associate in Business: General Business Degree Overview

-Most schools require students to take general education coursework, including courses in English, history, math, natural science, psychology and sociology, in addition to business courses.
+For an associate degree in general business, most schools require students to take general education coursework, including courses in English, history, math, natural science, psychology and sociology, in addition to business courses.
+Students may also be expected to complete an internship before receiving their degree to better prepare them for the job market.
 Coursework within a business program can include:

 - Business law

 - Human resources